 - New Hanover County Parks Conservancy Board (president; chair, Policy Committee; member, Volunteer Committee), 2014-2018

-- North Carolina Advocates for Justice (Board of Governors; Auto Torts Executive Committee; numerous other committee assignments) (CLE/conference presenter and article author on numerous topics involving personal injury claims and trial advocacy)
+- North Carolina Advocates for Justice (Board of Governors; Auto Torts & Premises Liability Section Executive Committee, (chair, 2023-2024); vice president (2022-2023); numerous other committee assignments) (CLE/conference presenter and article author on numerous topics involving personal injury claims and trial advocacy)

 - North Carolina Bar Association—Section: Litigation

-- North Carolina Bar Association Foundation (4ALL Committee Member), Present
+- North Carolina Bar Association Foundation (4ALL Committee Member and Co-Chair (2023)), Present

 - North Carolina Bar Association Leadership Academy (Class of 2017)